Amigos Para Siempre

-British soprano Sarah Brightman and Spanish tenor José Carreras performed the song during the closing ceremony of the 1992 Barcelona Olympic Games.
-The duet was also released worldwide as a single to coincide with the Games, peaking at number 11 on the UK Singles Chart and reaching number one in Australia for six weeks.
-It was one of two musical themes for the event.
-The other, simply titled "Barcelona", was sung by Freddie Mercury and Montserrat Caballé, and reached number two in the UK.
-Both appear on the compilation album Barcelona Gold, released to coincide with the Games.
+A choir performed the song in English, Spanish, and Catalan during the opening ceremony of the Games while an Olympic flag was unfolded over the athletes who occupied the entire stadium field.
+Brightman and Carreras performed the song in English during the closing ceremony.
+The duet was also released worldwide as a single to coincide with the Games, peaking at number 11 on the UK singles chart and reaching number one in Australia for six weeks.
+"Barcelona" reached number two in the UK.
+Both songs appear on the compilation album Barcelona Gold, released to coincide with the Games.

-A remixed version of the original, with less vocal reverb and modified balancing, was included on the compilation album Andrew Lloyd Webber: Now and Forever (2001).
+A remixed version of the original, with less vocal reverb and modified balancing, was included on the compilation album Andrew Lloyd Webber: Now & Forever (2001).

 Critical reception

 Larry Flick from Billboard described the song as a "Spanish-pop ballad" and noted its "stately performances" by Carreras and Brightman, and the "dramatic orchestral arrangement".
 He also added that the Spanish-language version has lyrics co-penned by Cuban-American singer and songwriter Gloria Estefan.